qrvey/partner-portal/docs/embedding/widgets/an-custom-charts.md

 ---
 id: an-custom-charts
 title: AN Custom Charts - <an-custom-charts />
-sidebar_label: AN Custom Chart
+sidebar_label: AN Custom Chart - PB
 ---

-This document is for any developer who wants to know how to implement the custom chart panel widget inside Page Builder.
+This document is for any developer who wants to know how to implement the custom chart panel widget inside `Page Builder`.

 Bellow are displayed the configuration Object, events, event listeners, methods and an implementation example for this widget.